 You can also post to Instagram or Twitter using the hashtag #informawtw, which will update the WTW galleries shown on this website.

 Can friends, family and pets join me on Walk the World?

 Please check with your local walk organiser as the answer varies depending on each walk.

-The central pillars of our sustainability programme are our Colleagues, Communities, Content and Environment.
 Walk the World is intended to first and foremost serve our colleagues by offering an opportunity to network, spending time with each other in a new setting, get energised doing something good for our wellbeing and to feel good raising money for great causes.
-We differentiate between our client communities, or our customers, and our neighbours, or the communities where we operate.
-So, in addition to supporting local charities, you can build your client networks by inviting business partners on the walk!
-We hope spending time outdoors in nature helps us consider the environment, and perhaps all this sustainable activity will influence the products and services we create at work too, thereby serving our content!

 We are sorry, but for Walk the World, Informa asks that you donate to and fundraise for your affiliated office charity.
 We are forming a special relationship with these charities, and let’s see how much we can raise for them together!

 If you are taking part in WTW Solo, we're suggesting you support the WWF in line with some of our other offices and locations but feel free to contact us on firstname.lastname@example.org if you have other ideas.

 WWF is a global charity linked to many of our markets.
 Whilst it is most famous for its work with conservation and charistmatic animals, it is increasingly working with farming, communities, governments and business to help address the systemic challenges that our world is facing.
 This charity was chosen in consultation with colleagues and because of its global presence.